Who is eligible to receive a grant?

 What information do you require to make granting decisions?

-• We will ask for information about your organization and its activities, the TPS professional development that you intend to offer, the teachers whom you will target, a list of institutional partners and their role in the project, the expected outcomes, a timeline, and a budget narrative.
+- We will ask for information about your organization and its activities, the educational programming that you intend to offer, the educational audiences you will target, a list of institutional partners and their role in the project, the expected outcomes, a timeline, and a budget narrative.

 What criteria are used for granting decisions?

-• Quality: The proposed workshop or course will help teachers achieve TPS Level I program goals and objectives.
+- Quality: The proposed workshop or course will help educators and learners achieve TPS program goals and objectives.

-Professional development program and partnerships: The proposing organization leverages partnerships to provide programs for teachers.
+- Professional development program and partnerships: The proposing organization leverages partnerships to provide programs for educators and learners.

-• Sustainability: The grantee’s use of TPS Level I content will be integrated into their professional development programs for teachers.
+- Sustainability: The grantee’s use of Library of Congress and TPS content will be integrated into their educational programming for educators and learners.

 How long do funding decisions take?

-• Regional coordinators make funding decisions within six weeks from the submission of a full application.
+- Regional coordinators typically make funding decisions within six weeks from the submission of a full application.

 What reporting requirements exist once I receive a grant?

-• The TPS Regional program requires that grantees submit a brief quarterly report indicating any workshop or courses delivered.
+- The TPS Regional program requires that grantees submit a quarterly report updating their project’s progress.
 We also request an end of project report at the end of the project.
 Grantees who receive at least $500,000 from the federal government must submit single audits.